B.A.P.S.: Stage play adaptation

 B.A.P.S. is in development to be produced as a live stage play in 2023 from film producer and playwright Je'Caryous Johnson, who also adapted to the stage other urban movies such as Two Can Play That Game (2017), Set It Off (2018) and New Jack City (2022).
 The play was originally slated to open in May 2020, however the COVID-19 pandemic forced the production to close.
 Natalie Desselle-Reid was also in preparation to reprise her role as Mickey however died in 2020.
 Rapper/singer Inayah Lamis will assume the role from Natalie.
 Angela White formerly known as Blac Chyna will also star as Nisi.
-The play will open in October 2023 and run previews into November of 2023.
+The play will open in October 2023 and run previews into November 2023.